-This qualification adheres to the General Regulations for the University, with the following stipulations:
+This qualification adheres to the General Regulations for the University and may be awarded with Distinction and Merit.

 - (a) A student is eligible for the award of Master of Engineering with Distinction if:

-- i. a GPA of 8.0 or more is attained in their programme of study; and
+- i. a GPA of 7.0 or more is attained in their programme of study; and

 - ii. the degree is completed within:

 - a.
-24 months for full-time study: or
+24 months for full-time study; or

 - b.
 36 months for part-time study.